dell-esg/openshift-bare-metal/README.md

 ### Switch Configuration
 The dellos10 configuration role requires Ansible v2.5, which we will use via a container.
-As instructed in the RA whitepaper, connect one of the 1Gb LOM ports in the bastion node to VLAN 7 in the S4048 switch (which also has the S5048F-ON switches management ports connected to it) so you can connect and configure the S5048F-ON switches via Ansible.
+As indicated in the RA whitepaper, connect one of the 1Gb LOM ports in the bastion node to VLAN 7 in the S3048-ON switch (which also has the S5048F-ON management ports connected to it) so you can connect and manage the S5048F-ON switches via Ansible.

 In the bastion node, build the container image (install the docker engine if not already installed).
 Run as root: